folaroma/image-processor/README.md

 The controller added uses a multi layer image model that allows the creation, editing, and exporting of multi layer images with all of the same functionality from the last version of the model.

+Then a GUI view was added that exposes all of the features of the controller and the original text based view to the user through buttons and inputs.

 &nbsp;

 ## Design Changes

-Only design change made was the addition of a `remove` method to the original Model.
+One design change made was the addition of a `remove` method to the original Model.

 This is to add support for removing images in a Multi-Layer Model, so we could then remove layers for when a new multi layer image is added.

+The next design change that needed to be made was to adjust the filepaths used for writing a multi layered image.
+Previously, we used the whole filepath, which would create some bugs when generating the text file.
+Now the filepath is split along the separators so only the final path of the name is used to make a folder to contain the image.

 &nbsp;